-There has been some controversy over whether the adverse possessor's fee simple arising from possession is legal or equitable: see, E. Cooke, "Adverse Possession - Problems of Title in Registered Land", (1994) L.S.
-1, at pp. 4-5.
-It has been argued that the possessor's estate is legal because s.7 of the Law of Property Act 1925 states that "a fee simple subject to a legal or equitable right of entry or re-entry if for the purposes of this Act a fee simple absolute": see, B. Rudden, "The Terminology of Title", [1964] 84 L.Q.R.
-63, at 69.
+22 There has been some controversy over whether the adverse possessor's fee simple arising from possession is legal or equitable: see, E. Cooke, "Adverse Possession-Problems of Title in Registered Land" (1994) L.S.
+1, 4-5.
+It has been argued that the possessor's estate is legal because the Law of Property Act 1925 s.7 states that "a fee simple subject to a legal or equitable right of entry or re-entry if for the purposes of this Act a fee simple absolute": see, B. Rudden, "The Terminology of Title" [1964] 84 L.Q.R.
+63, 69.
 The Law Commission has sought to resolve this controversy by suggesting that no fee simple in unregistered land can be regarded as "absolute" in the sense that it is indefeasible.
 It is always subject to a risk of extinction by an adverse possessor.
 But both the respective estates of the squatter and paper owner are absolute because they may endure in perpetuity.
-The notion, therefore, that "there can only be one legal fee simple at any given time rests on a fallacy: it confuses the weakness of a person's title with the potential duration of that person's estate in land": see, Law Commission/HM Land Registry, Land Registration for the Twenty-First Century: A Consultative Document, (1998), Law Com.
-No. 254, at para.
-10.23.
+The notion, therefore, that "there can only be one legal fee simple at any given time rests on a fallacy: it confuses the weakness of a person's title with the potential duration of that person's estate in land": see, Law Commission/HM Land Registry, "Land Registration for the Twenty-First Century: A Consultative Document" (1998) Law Com.No 254, para.10.23.

 23 See, Leach v Jay (1878) 9 Ch.
-D. 42, at 44-45; Rosenberg v Cook (1881) 8 Q.B.D.
-162, at 165; Re Atkinson and Horsell's Contract [1912] 2 Ch.
-1, at 9 and Central London Commercial Estates Ltd v Kato Kagaku Ltd [1998] 4 All E.R.
-948, at 951.
-See also generally, Cheshire and Burn, Modern Law of Real Property, (18th ed., 2011), at pp. 50-51 and Ruoff and Roper, Registered Conveyancing, Loose-leaf, December 2014, at para.
-33.003.
+D. 42 at 44-45; Rosenberg v Cook (1881) 8 Q.B.D.
+162 at 165; Re Atkinson and Horsell's Contract [1912] 2 Ch. | at 9 and Central London Commercial Estates Ltd v Kato Kagaku Ltd [1998] 4 All E.R.
+948 at 951.
+See also generally, Cheshire and Burn, Modern Law of Real Property, 18th edn (2011), pp.50-51 and Ruoff and Roper, Registered Conveyancing, Looseleaf, December 2014, para 33.003.

-24 On this reasoning, the superior title of the lord of the manor in Asher, who was not a party to the litigation, was presumably not barred.
+24 On this reasoning, the superior title of the lord of the manor in Asher v Whitlock (1865) L.R.
+1 Q.B.
+1, who was not a party to the litigation, was presumably not barred.

-of this is to recognise the existence of two estates - one held by the paper owner and the other by the squatter - each qualified by reference to the other and, therefore, not in conflict.25
+the other by the squatter--each qualified by reference to the other and, therefore, not in conflict.25

 There is also judicial recognition in both the English and Commonwealth cases that the squatter's possessory title is capable of giving rise to property rights under statute.
-In Perry v Clissold, 26 for example, the Privy Council held that an adverse possessor was entitled to compensation when the land became subject to compulsory purchase.
+In Perry v Clissold,26 for example, the Privy Council held that an adverse possessor was entitled to compensation when the land became subject to compulsory purchase.
 Significantly, his possessory right was characterised as an "estate or interest" in the land within the meaning of the Lands for Public Purposes Acquisition Act 1880.
-In the course of his judgment, Lord Macnaghten stated:27
+In the course of his judgment, Lord Macnaghten stated27: